With a little TLC, today's vehicles can easily last for 200,000 miles. Here are our top seven tips for keeping your auto humming.

 Staying on top of maintenance pays off in the long run.
-Today’s cars will easily last 200,000 miles, or maybe more, if you take care of them.
+Today’s cars will easily last 200,000 miles if you take care of them.

-It’s easy to remember oil changes, because the folks who do them usually put a reminder sticker on your windshield.
+It’s not too hard to remember oil changes, because the folks who do them usually put a reminder sticker on your windshield.
 But you need to discipline yourself to take care of other issues.
 Here are seven easy fixes that make a big difference.

 That “check engine” light could mean something as simple as a loose gas cap.
 Or, it could be an issue with the oxygen sensor, which costs about $250 to fix.
 You need to know which one it is, so don’t ignore that illuminated warning.

 Put off fixing the O2 sensor, and two things can happen: decreased mileage and a big fat repair bill later on.
 So get that light checked out.

 Speaking of oxygen: There’s an air filter on your car, and from time to time (probably once a year) it needs to be replaced.

 This is a fairly simple job.
 Let Edmunds.com walk you through it if you’re up for a DIY project.
 But either way, make sure it gets done, even if you have to pay somebody to do it.
 Failing to make the change can result in a mechanic’s bill of $400 or more.

 3. Fix the PCV valve

 Mileage still bad?
 Engine somewhat sputtery?
 Spend $100 to fix your PCV valve (positive crankcase ventilation).
 It’s no fun to part with a C-note, but major engine damage could result if you ignore the fix.

 4. Repair a windshield crack